apache/pulsar/site2/docs/security-athenz.md

 authenticationProviders=org.apache.pulsar.broker.authentication.AuthenticationProviderAthenz
 athenzDomainNames=pulsar

 # Authentication settings of the broker itself.
-Used when the broker connects to other brokers, either in same or other clusters
+Used when the broker connects to other brokers, or when the proxy connects to brokers, either in same or other clusters
 brokerClientAuthenticationPlugin=org.apache.pulsar.client.impl.auth.AuthenticationAthenz
 brokerClientAuthenticationParameters={"tenantDomain":"shopping","tenantService":"some_app","providerDomain":"pulsar","privateKey":"file:///path/to/private.pem","keyId":"v1"}
 ```